ecooper2/hacking-travel-predictions/README.md

   $ python BlueToadAnalysis.py 'scratch' TDW
   ```

+The above BlueToadAnalysis.py command runs the model from scratch, downloading supporting data as necessary, and generated predictions based on current traffic, the current day of the week, and the current weather.

 ## Reference

-The main module, BlueToadAnalysis.py, takes two arguments.
+The main module is BlueToadAnalysis.py, called primarily from the command line with two input arguments **(a)** detailing the quantity of existing data available for use and **(b)** the features to be employed for generating the relevant predictions.
 The first argument can be set to one of the following:

   * **'no update'** - All necessary pre-processing has already occurred (the appropriate dictionaries have already been
   created, the historical data files have been cleaned, normalized, and integrated with existing weather data, etc).